 For example, let’s imagine you and your partner are hanging around the house and your partner slaps your butt as you’re walking past.
 If that makes you uncomfortable, in that moment you could say, “Hey, I’m not ok with that,” and take your conversation from there.
 But if you and your partner are out to dinner with family and your partner does something that makes you uncomfortable, you might feel like it’s best to wait until the two of you are alone to bring it up.
 Either way, you do have a right to say something to your partner.

 When discussing the situation, use “I” statements (ex.
 “I feel this way when…”), and talk with your partner about why the boundary was crossed and any steps you can both take to make sure it doesn’t happen again.
 Being able to hold each other accountable is part of building a healthy relationship.
-To read more about how to approach that conversation, you can also check out our pages on conflict resolution and healthy communication.
-And remember, our advocates are here to help!

 If your partner is repeatedly crossing your boundaries, they aren’t willing to discuss boundaries with you, or you notice that your partner is guilt-tripping you for even having boundaries, your relationship is likely very unhealthy and could become abusive if your partner’s behaviors continue and escalate.

 If you are in an unhealthy relationship and a boundary is crossed, having a conversation with your partner may not be a safe option for you.
 You do have the right to be firm and clear about your boundaries, because you always deserve to have your boundaries respected, but it is also important to consider your safety.
-You might talk to a trusted friend or family member or chat with a loveisrespect peer advocate, and try thinking about whether or not this is a relationship in which you can feel safe and respected.
+You might talk to a trusted friend or family member or chat with a love is respect advocate, and try thinking about whether or not this is a relationship in which you can feel safe and respected.
 It’s important to remember that if someone doesn’t respect you, they won’t respect your boundaries, and vice versa.

 You might also consider documenting any instances of harmful or abusive behavior in case you decide to file a protective order or get legal help in the future.
 Having your thoughts or feelings written or saved somewhere where your partner can’t access them may also work as a reminder of times you were hurt or major boundaries were crossed, in case you ever start to question yourself or believe the abuse was your fault (hint: it never is).